 Who are the Powers that Be

-A confirmation of this interpretation is confirmed by Paul's use of the expression "the authorities that exist" or the more common expression "the powers that be".
+A confirmation of this interpretation is Paul's use of the expression "the authorities that exist" or the more common expression "the powers that be".

 The authorities that exist have been established by God (Rom 13:1b).